 In the big data era, companies are frequently turning to data analytics to make important decisions.
+To at least get to grips with the basics of business analytics, click here.
+You never know, this could come in handy one day for your business.
 However, with the rise in demand for analytics, most companies don’t have enough employees with expertise in data science.

 As part of its 6 Trends Shaping Analytics Strategies in 2016, Deloitte cited IDC’s claim that within the next 2 years, companies in the U.S. will need 181,000 more people who are skilled in analytics so they can leverage data for insights.
 Deloitte argues that the answer to this skills gap is training up new analytics experts at universities and offering them attractive career paths.